-Thanksgiving should be a day were we gather with friends and family to give thanks and catch up, but hosting or attending a large gathering can create anxiety.
+Thanksgiving should be a day when we gather with friends and family to give thanks and catch up, but hosting or attending a large gathering can create anxiety.
 Let’s face it, there are a lot of things to get done before we can sit down and chow!
 These 10 tips will all but guarantee you a stress-free Thanksgiving.
 Best of all, they will save you money!

 1. Skip pre-holiday parties – There are so many parties and gatherings around this time, but you don’t have to go to all of them to be in the holiday spirit.
 Attend high-priority events, like your company’s Thanksgiving potluck or Thanksgiving lunch at your child’s school, and skip the rest.
 Not only will you cut the cost of buying hostess gifts, but you’ll have more time to plan your Thanksgiving dinner.
 You can always go next year!

 4. Delegate tasks – Have friends and family pitch in with sides, desserts, and drinks.
 It will give you one less thing to do and it will cut down on the cost.
 Most guests like to stay busy and help out so don’t be afraid to give them tasks when they arrive.

 6. Ditch sitting down – On the other hand, instead of a full Thanksgiving dinner you can host an hor d’oeuvre-and-cocktail party!
 Appetizers cost less than putting a complete meal together and making a signature drink will cut down on the cost.

 7. Be honest with overnighters – Many times stress comes from having to accommodate relatives in your home.
 Tell them clearly whether they can or can’t stay with you and for how long.
 The longer they stick around, the heftier the bill will be for you (assuming they’re not pitching in when you go out).
 Just be sure to be very tactful if you’re letting them know they can’t stay with you.
 Avoid stirring up drama.